 At this time in American history, if you killed a black man in over a third of the states there would be no investigation.
 And in the rest of the US, there were many communities that banned blacks from living in them.

-The mission were the Tuskegee Airmen saved his life went like this.
+There was one mission were he was especially grateful for the Tuskegee Airmen as he believed it saved his life.
+The mission went like this.

-The 7 planes of his B-17 squadron were flying in their tight box formation, overlapping with other squadrons of the 2nd Bombardment group with Tuskegee fighter flying cap, when he saw a small group of Nazi planes approaching.
-The Nazi’s had learned that the only way to defeat the box defense of the B-17s was to have a massed attack in formation from one direction.
-If the formation could be broken up then they could shot down all the B-17s
+The 7 planes of his B-17 squadron were flying in their tight box formation, overlapping with other squadrons of the 2nd Bombardment group with a Tuskegee fighter flying cap, when he saw a small group of Nazi planes approaching.
+The Nazi’s had learned that the only way to defeat the box defense of the B-17s was to have a massed attack in formation from one direction which would cause the box to scatter.
+The Nazi’s need that if the B-17 formation could be broken up then they could shot down the isolated B-17s.

-The B-17s crew’s experience was that the white fighter pilot would wait until they could get behind the Nazi fighters before attacking and some of the B17 would be shot down by the Nazi’s in the process.
+The B-17s crew’s experience was that the white fighter pilots would wait until they could get behind the Nazi fighters after the Nazi’s had attacked the B17 box before starting their attack.
+The result was that some of the B17s would be shot down by the Nazi’s in the process.
 The Tuskegee fighters were difference, they would always attack the Nazis head on.

 My father realized that these men had – most likely – traded their lives for his.
-He didn’t see the the 2 Tuskegee fighters go down, but that didn’t matter to him.
-If they survived it would be a miracle.
+He didn’t actually see if the two Tuskegee fighters had gone down, but that didn’t matter to him.
+If they survived, it would be a miracle.
 What he did know was that during the course of the war 84 of the Tuskegee Airmen would lose their lives in combat or accidents.
-Defending all white B17 crews that had previously looked down on the African Americans.
+Defending all white B17 crews that had previously looked down on these African Americans.

 My father never spoke or tolerated any racial slurs.
 He actively supported the civil right movement.
 Growing up each year we’d go to the Pt.
 Mugu Air Show where he would seek out the Tuskegee Airman booth and thank them.